cornell-colab/SGFDH-2022/W6 Text Analysis/Game plan.md

 Cottom, Tressie McMillan.
 (2016) “‘[47.
 More Scale, More Questions: Observations from Sociology](https://dhdebates.gc.cuny.edu/read/untitled/section/55e48b34-543a-41f7-97c9-8c8643bf8844#ch47)’ in ‘Debates in the Digital Humanities 2016’ on Debates in the DH Manifold.”
 Debates in the Digital Humanities.

+## During the session

+Today, we'll explore the tool Voyant to understand a little more about text analysis.
+We will discuss:
+* How to clean up your text file before exploring it in Voyant
+* How to create a stopwords list
+* Specific tools within Voyant that help us learn about our texts

 ## After the session

 ### Reflection
-I hope you had fun exploring Voyant and considering approaches to computational text analysis, even if you don't plan on using these methods for your own project this summer.
+I hope you had fun considering approaches to computational text analysis, even if you don't plan on using these methods for your own project this summer.

 After today's session, please consider:
 * What was your experience in learning Voyant?
-Was it easy to navigate?
+What stood out to you as the tool's strengths?
+What limitations might you have noticed about it?
 * What questions emerged as you examined your text file in Voyant?
 Did a visualization or particular tool interest you?